 During take off it is advisable to fix the accelerator stirrup underneath the harness to avoid any danger of tripping over it.
-UP harnesses have two elastic loops or a velcro webbing to facilitate this.
+UP harnesses have two elastic loops to facilitate this.

 Illustration 7: Components of the foot accelerator and the rope course